 During our October and January site visits, all field supervisors who we contacted stated they were familiar with the HUB and were able to access the information contained therein.
 Several supervisors noted how they assigned training to particular deputies following alert investigations they completed.
 Supervisors have not recently noted any difficulties working with the HUB; and when they have they found problems, they note that they can easily contact the Training Division or Technology Management Bureau staff to assist them.
 EIU personnel have also created resource materials for supervisors.
 The Training Division used this information in the creation of an alert investigation component of SRELE training.
 MCSO has now received approval to place the resource material on the HUB so that supervisors may refer to it as they need to.
-We will continue to evaluate the ability of supervisors to easily search and utilize EIS during our next site visit.
+In addition, during our biweekly discussions of TSMR methodology, we have placed particular importance on the development of comprehensive supervisor training that would ensure that they will be able to comprehend and interpret the statistical data produced each month in a way that would promote a transparent intervention process.
+We will continue to evaluate supervisors' ability to easily search and use EIS during future site visits.